JoseP-UR/poker/README.md

-Disposable chat rooms with future planning poker implementation
+Disposable poker planning rooms

-Work in progress...

 * No database, everything is saved on the rooms.json file.
 * 'npm start' to run

+Still has some work to be done.